 2. Explore the grounds of Charles Fort in Kinsale

 Just outside the colorful town of Kinsale lies the historic Charles Fort.
-A 17th century star-shaped fort, associated with some of the most momentous events in Irish history.
+A 17th-century star-shaped fort, associated with some of the most momentous events in Irish history.

-There is small visitor’s center here, with audio and visual exhibits for a self-guided experience.
+There is a small visitor’s center here, with audio and visual exhibits for a self-guided experience.
 Or you can arrange a guided tour which lasts about one hour.
 The entrance to Charles Fort costs €2.50 per person.

 Are you interested in ghost stories?
 Then watch out for the ghost of the White Lady.
 According to local legend, a local soldier had to go on patrol of Charles Fort on his wedding night.
 He arrived at the fort drunk after his wedding celebrations and fell asleep on watch.
 He was shot for abandoning his post, and his grief-stricken bride threw herself from Charles Forts’ walls when she was informed of his death.
 She is said to still haunt Charles Fort to this day.